WEBPAGE UPDATED Tuesday June 22, 2022

 FishO2™ is a livewell oxygen system, a PSA (pressure swing absorption type) oxygen generator. http://en.wikipedia.org/wiki/Pressure_swing_adsorption

 Hot gases: PSA generators entrain ambient air at ambient air temperatures.
 Air temperature can exceed 100 F. in the summer.
-Inside the unit ambient gas temperature is elevated even higher because the electric motor/air compressor inside the sealed housing runs continuously producing mechanical heat.
-Because the gas delivered to livewell water is hotter than ambient air temperature, expect your livewell water to be really HOT, always hotter than air temperature.
+Inside the unit ambient gas temperature is elevated even higher because the electric motor/air compressor inside the sealed housing runs continuously producing additional mechanical heat.
+Because the gas delivered to livewell water is hotter than ambient air temperature, expect your livewell water to be really HOT in the summer, always hotter than air temperature.

 An encased 12 volt electrical air compressor/motor pumps room air through canisters of packed hygroscopic (the tendency of a material to absorb water and having the characteristic of drawing moisture from the atmosphere) Zeolite sieve beads.
 New and dry Zeolite beads can filter out some nitrogen and deliver near 87% oxygen in limited small volumes only when the unit is brand new.
 PSA generators deliver various concentrations of mixed gases; they do not deliver pure oxygen.
 When Zeolite sieve becomes saturated with water vapor, delivery oxygen concentration falls precipitously, sieve beds stop-up, gas flow occludes and maintenance is required.
 Zeolite canisters must be replaced or the Zeolite must be taken out of the canister and regenerated.